sudheerj/javascript-interview-questions/README.md

      ```

      The output of the above for loops is 4 4 4 4 and 0 1 2 3
-     **Explanation:** Due to event queue/loop of javascript, the `setTimeout` callback function is called after the loop has been executed.
-Since the variable i is declared with `var` keyword it became a global variable and the value was equal to 4 using iteration when the time setTimeout function is invoked.
+     **Explanation:** Due to the event queue/loop of javascript, the `setTimeout` callback function is called after the loop has been executed.
+Since the variable i is declared with the `var` keyword it became a global variable and the value was equal to 4 using iteration when the time setTimeout function is invoked.
 Hence, the output of the first loop is `4 4 4 4`.
-Whereas in the second loop, the variable i is declared as `let` keyword it became a block scoped variable and it holds a new value(0, 1 ,2 3) for each iteration.
+Whereas in the second loop, the variable i is declared as the `let` keyword it becomes a block scoped variable and it holds a new value(0, 1 ,2 3) for each iteration.
 Hence, the output of the first loop is `0 1 2 3`.

      **[⬆ Back to Top](#table-of-contents)**